THE PROBLEM

 THE RESULT

-The marketplace is crowded.
+Social media are necessary for your success because the marketplace is crowded.
 Consumers rely on filtering mechanisms to navigate and inform their choices.

 YOU need to be there.

-- From a speech written by Robert Grede
+- Robert Grede

 You are viewing the text version of this site.